In this part of the course, we show how one can define list functions using accumulators, and when this new pattern should be used.

 Reimplement

-using a accumulator.
+sumusing a accumulator.
 Try to reproduce the stack overflow if the accumulator is not strict, and observe it disappears if you add it.
-(Note that you’ll have to startghci
+(Note that you’ll have to startghciwith limited stack such asghci +RTS -K1M.)Implement

 3–3 Incremental Results